 Big tech players offered cities an escape into the digital realm with solutions that contribute to the three tasks of urban policy makers.
 Think of smart infrastructure systems, city surveillance, e-governance, and many smart meter projects: adaptable solutions that offer citizens new opportunities to engage with their cities.
 These are on the one side driven by technological advancements and the acceptance of technology in everyday life, but on the other side boosted by flag-ship model cities sponsored by big tech players (for example IBM’s Rio de Janeiro CCTV project, Cisco’s Songdo, or Siemens’ Masdar).
-Money needed to flow, and why not invest in sustainable and future-ready solutions?
+The development and marketing of flagship smart cities eased the decision-making process of urban governments.
+Money needed to flow, so investments in sustainable and future-ready solutions seemed sound.
 The B2City market worked back then, and big tech players’ revenues from the public sector spiked.

 If the key to the future is hidden in the past, can we draw parallels with today’s world?
 I think there are three commonalities with the current crisis.
 I encourage big tech players to again step forward and provide the next jump in urban life welfare, yet not without a few closing remarks.

 Resemblance 1: we already cannot imagine life without digital technology